He kuhunga ki ngā tauanga koiora waiwai e pā ana ki te rangahau hauora

-Introduction to basic biostatistics for health research is a combination of classroom-based material, covering some of the basic concepts of biostatistics, and an integrated practical introduction to basic statistical procedures using the freeware Epi Info software package.
+Introduction to basic biostatistics for health research is an overview/refresher course on biostatistics, with a combination of classroom-based material, covering some of the basic concepts of biostatistics, and an integrated practical introduction to basic statistical procedures using the freeware RCommander software package.

 - A brief introduction to the role of statistics in research

 - Basic statistics: means, medians, standard deviations, proportions, and rates

 - Basic methods for numerical outcomes: the t-test

 - Basic methods for categorical outcomes: the chi-squared test

 - Basic methods for count data: rates and relative risk

 - Practical sessions: basic biostatistics using Epi Info